 A2B had differentiated their brand portfolio across the worth of pyramid, with trademarks extending from premium to budget.
-The existing A2B has wide range of savories that your heart wishes.
+The existing A2B has a wide range of savories that any customer would wish to eat.

 Sweets

 Milk and drawn Butter Desserts